Code of Conduct Summary

 Each school buildings has a Dignity Act Coordinator that has received special training in methods to respond to human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender and sex.
 If you are a student who is the target of harassment, hazing or bullying, or if you know of someone who is a target, you are encouraged to speak with a teacher, principal or dignity act coordinator.

-The Board of Education has appointed the following persons as Dignity Act Coordinators:
+The Board of Education has appointed the following persons as Dignity Act Coordinators for the 2020-21 school year:

 It is the student’s right to be afforded equal and appropriate educational opportunities and to be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, or religious practice, sex, gender/gender identity, sexual orientation, or disability, by employees or students on school property or at a school-sponsored event, function or activity.